sahib/brig/docs/installation.rst

 Just download the binary for you platform and put in somewhere in your ``$PATH`` (for example ``/usr/local/bin``).

+.. todo:: provide easy way to guess os and architecture.

 Compiling yourself
 ------------------